aminzdev/aminzdev/README.md

   - Optimized **bioinformatics algorithms** for genome sequence matching using C++/MPI.

 - **Software Development**
-  - Proficient in **Python, C++, Go, Dart, Rust, Julia, Kotlin, and Prolog**.
+  - Proficient in **Python, C++, Go and Dart**.
   - Experienced with frameworks like **PyTorch, OpenCV, gRPC, and Flutter**.
-  - Worked on Android applications, including **SMS-based security systems and Bluetooth-controlled remote access**.
+  - Worked on Android applications, including **SMS-based and Bluetooth-base security systems**.

 - **Teaching & Mentorship**
-  - University instructor for **Operating Systems (Linux), Data Structures, Advanced Programming, Computer Networks, and AI-related courses**.
+  - University instructor for **Operating Systems (Linux), Data Structures, Advanced Programming, Computer Networks, and Android Programming**.
   - Mentored students in **distributed computing and AI-driven projects**.

 ## 🛠️ Tech Stack